johnnycyberseed/ibm-zk/pages/ISPF Editor.md

 	- `HILITE` — manage syntax highlighting
 -
 - ## Tips
-	- When editing a member of a PDS,
+	- When editing a member of a PDS, the command `EDIT XYZ` will attempt to edit the member named `XYZ` in the same PDS -